therootsixtyfour/art/README.md

+The gist:
 I have a vision for an art project.

-Interactive behaviour of clicking, fills, and mouse overs.s
+Interactive behaviour of clicking, fills, pixel study, and event listeners.

+index.html
+home base

+on-off.html
+click the div box to activate fill command key points:
+*getelementbyID
+*flexbox centering
+*if/else to command fill order